olaelshiekh/Insurance/README.md

 - **Feature Engineering**: Explore additional features to improve prediction accuracy.
 - **Extended Datasets**: Include broader datasets to enhance model robustness.

----

-Copy and paste this into your README file on GitHub, and don't forget to replace `your-username` with your actual GitHub username in the cloning instructions.
-The image provided can be uploaded alongside this README file to complete the presentation.